-1. Member States shall ensure that registration of insurance and reinsurance intermediaires and ancillary insurance distributors intermediaries is made subject to the fulfilment of the relevant requirements of Chapter V.

-- 2. Regarding the authorisation of legal persons, Member States need not apply the requirement referred to in the first paragraph to all the natural persons who work in employees of an insurance or ancillary insurance intermediary. - 3.
-Member States shall ensure that a reasonable proportion of the relevant persons within the management structure of such undertakings a legal person who are responsible for involved in the distribution in respect of insurance or reinsurance products, as well as all their the relevant employees of a legal or natural person directly involved in insurance or reinsurance distribution, demonstrate the knowledge and ability necessary for the performance of their duties.fulfil the applicable requirements set out in Chapter V. - 4.
-Member States shall ensure that the registers specify in the register the names of the natural persons within the management of the registered legal person who are responsible for the distribution business.
+- Member States shall ensure that registration of insurance, reinsurance and ancillary insurance intermediaries is made subject to the fulfilment of the relevant requirements of Chapter V. - 2.
+Member States need not apply the requirement referred to in the first paragraph to all employees of an insurance, reinsurance or ancillary insurance intermediary. - 3.
+Member States shall ensure that relevant persons within the management structure of a legal person who are involved in the distribution of insurance or reinsurance products, as well as the relevant employees of a legal or natural person directly involved in insurance or reinsurance distribution, fulfil the applicable requirements set out in Chapter V. - 4.
+Member States shall ensure that the registers specify the names of the natural persons within the management of the registered legal person who are responsible for the distribution business.
 Member States shall also ensure that the names of the relevant persons referred to in paragraph 3 which are not specified in the registers, are made available, on request, to the competent authorities as well as evidence that these persons fullfill the applicable requirements set out in Chapter V. - 5.
-Member States shall ensure that their competent authorities request the following information from insurance and reinsurance intermediaries, is requested as a condition of registration: - (a) to provide information to their competent authorities of the identities of shareholders or members, whether natural or legal persons, that have a holding in the intermediary that exceeds 10% and the amounts of those holdings; - (b) to provide information to their competent authorities of the identities of persons who have close links with the insurance or reinsurance intermediary; - (c) to demonstrate in a satisfactory manner that the holdings or close links do not prevent the effective exercise of the supervisory functions of the competent authority.
+Member States shall ensure that the following information from insurance and reinsurance intermediaries is requested as a condition of registration: - (a) the identities of shareholders or members, whether natural or legal persons, that have a holding in the intermediary that exceeds 10% and the amounts of those holdings; - (b) the identities of persons who have close links with the insurance or reinsurance intermediary;

+(c) that the holdings or close links do not prevent the effective exercise of the supervisory functions of the competent authority.